truenas/documentation/content/SCALETutorials/Shares/SMB/AddSMBHomeShare.md

 Next, [set up the Active Directory]({{< relref "/SCALETutorials/credentials/directoryservices/configadscale.md" >}}) that you want to share resources with over your network.

 ### Creating the Share and Dataset

+{{< hint type=important >}}
+TrueNAS must be joined to Active Directory or have at least one local SMB user before creating an SMB share.
+When creating an SMB user, ensure that **Samba Authentication** is enabled.
+You cannot access SMB shares using the root user, TrueNAS built-in user accounts, or those without **Samba Authentication** selected.
+{{< /hint >}}

 You can either add the share when you [create the dataset]({{< relref "DatasetsSCALE.md" >}}) for the share on the **Add Dataset** screen, or create the dataset when you add the share on the **Add SMB** screen.
 If you want to customize the dataset, use the **Add Dataset** screen.